jmbowman/anima-character-generator/README.rst

 aren't fully implemented yet.
 It's currently useful for starting almost any character, and can fully represent characters without magic, psychic, or truly esoteric martial abilities.
-Support for creature Essential Abilities is in place, and work on creature Powers has been started (but isn't in the UI yet).
+Support for creature Essential Abilities is in place, and work on creature Powers has been started.
 The character's total Psychic Points and Magic Level are calculated and displayed, but allocating them to abilities isn't yet implemented.

 These are the main things left to be implemented that I'm aware of:

 * Allocation of Magic Level to Paths, spells, and Metamagic Advantages
 * Allocation of Psychic Points
 * Specializations in Secondary Abilites (partially implemented)
-* Show the effects of Mystical and Psychic Modules on Projection scores
-* Magic Projection Imbalance
 * Creature Powers (about half implemented, but not yet in the UI)
 * Current Elan level and its effect on abilities
 * Mental Patterns (from Arcana Exxet)